noahehall/theBookOfNoah/linux/docker/docker.md

   - characteristics
     - multiple containers can inherit volumes
       - all containers will point to the same location on the hosts directory tree
+    - when a compose service is rebuilt
+      - the attached managed volumes are not removed
+      - instead they are reattached
+        - thus you are free to iterate (recreate) services without losing data
+        -
-  - types
+### volume types
   - for virtualbox (docker machine / boot2docker) users
     - the host path specified in each value is relative to their virtual machine root file system and not the root of their host

   - bind mount volumes
     - use any user-specified directory/file on the host operating system
       - i.e. specify the location on the host where data is persisteed
     - use cases
       - when the host provides a file/dir that needs to be mounted into the container directory tree at a specified point
         - i.e. when you need to share from host to container
       - override/inject files/directories in the container
         - the file must exist on the host else a directory is assumed
     - issues
       - decrease container portability by tieing containers file systems to a specific host
       - create an opportunity for conflict with other containers
         - i.e. multiple databases sharing the same host location for database data

   - managed volumes
     - use locations that are created by the docker daemon in space controlled by the daemon
       - i.e. you have no control where the data is being saved on the host
     - use cases
       - decoupling volumes from specialized locations on the host file system
     - issues
       - its difficult to find the location of the managed volume on the host file system
         - thus no way to share/delete a managed volume manually
-        - can only be identified by the containers that use them
+      - can only be identified by the containers that use them -
-  - patterns
+### volume patterns
   - volume container
     - creating a container with an attached volume, stopping the container, then source that containers volume when creating other containers
       - when creating the container, you can issue a simple echo command to run it and exit immediately
     - a volume container doesn t need to be running because stopped containers maintain their volume references
     - use cases
       - sharing a set of volumes with many containers
       - can categorize a set of volumes that fit a common use case
       - keeping a handle on data even in cases where a single container should have exclusive access to some data
       - can easily backup, restore and migrate the data out of the container
       - important to have a mount-point naming convention
         - so when containers source from the volume container, they have some indication where the volume will be mounted

   - data packed volume containers
     - using images to distribute static resources like configuration/code for use in containers created with other images
     - i.e. specify the volume in the Dockerfile, and copy static content into the volume at container creation time

   - polymorphic container pattern
     - provides some functionality thats easily substituted using volumes
     - you can make additional tools available via docker exec to run addtional processes in a running container
       - alternatively you can create a new layer in the image, but this doesnt make sense in two environments
         - development - where speed during iteration is vital
         - operational - make additional tools availble in an image that you had not anticipated when the image was built
     - e.g.
       - an image that contains nodejs and by default executes a cmd that runs /app/app.js
       - you can override /app/app.js at container creation time to do something else

-  - sharing volumes
+### volume sharing
   - host-dependent sharing
     - when two/more containers all have a bind mount volume for a single known location on the host file system
   - generalized sharing via `volumes-from`
     - copy the volumes from one/more containers to a new container
     - it will copy direct and transitive  (children) volumes into the new container
     - `volumes-from` can be set multiple times to source multiple containers
     - issues
       - copied volumes always have th same mount point
         - you cannot change the the mount point into the new container
         - it will override any existing data at the mount point
         - you cannot change the permissions of the data in the new container -

 ```sh